 Going on a low-carb, high-protein diet can help you to quickly lose weight and keep it off as you stick to the diet.
 It’s important not to cut out carbs drastically if you’re just starting such a diet.
 Instead, reduce gradually to avoid entering a “carbohydrate slump.”

 Similarly, try to choose natural sources of the best high-protein, low-carb food instead of processed ones.
-Processing can remove some fiber, which is extremely beneficial, as well as adding undesirable ingredients like sugar.
+Processing can remove some fiber, which is hugely beneficial, as well as adding undesirable ingredients like sugar.